from fastcore.test import *

 class myobj: myattr='foo'

-Lookup a user-supplied list of attributes (flds
+If you pass a list of attributes (flds

 , where key